Skip to content

 • Advising a nationally recognised entertainment company on the implications of the end of the Brexit transition period on a potential claim against a Spanish equipment supplier, following a fatal accident in England, and acting in the civil claim by the deceased’s dependants.

-• An ongoing brain injury claim arising out of a road traffic accident, led by Christopher Kennedy QC.
+• Acting for the Defendant in a serious brain injury claim arising out of a road traffic accident, led by Christopher Kennedy KC.

 • A chronic pain claim against a supermarket following a slipping accident; at trial the claimant succeeded in recovering only a small fraction of the damages claimed after Jack was able to persuade the judge to reject her evidence, and the opinion of her expert psychiatrist.